 Our experience confirms that we can’t change by using our head alone.
 Change needs the whole of us to be involved.
 Heart, head, body, with our whole self’s intention, working together with the deep innate developmental wisdom of our subconscious.
 Through this work of slowly reconciling our inner conflicts we notice afterwards that change has happened.

 This is about living more in the present and less in fantasy and victim modes.
-Life can then become more satisfying and enjoyable.
-Plus, we may find that at last we lose weight.
+Life becomes more satisfying, our will more consistent, we are more able to choose, and so lose weight.

 Individual or Group?

-If you would rather work on a one to one basis, that is fine, and there is no problem in moving from one to the other.
+But working on a one to one basis is often helpful to start with, learning how to become deeply self-reflective takes time.
+There is no problem in moving from one to the other.